SAM.gov Registration Guide 2026: Complete Step-by-Step Process

 - Financial Assistance Only: For organizations only seeking grants, not contracts

 Federal contractors need "All Awards" selected.
-This triggers CAGE code verification as part of the process.
+This triggers CAGE code verification as part of the SAM.gov registration process.

 Step 7: Complete Representations and Certifications

-Representations and Certifications (Reps & Certs) verify your compliance with federal regulations outlined in FAR 52.204-8.
-This section asks questions to determine which FAR and DFARS provisions apply to your business.
+Representations and Certifications (Reps and Certs) verify your compliance with federal regulations outlined in FAR 52.204-8.
+This section asks detailed questions to determine which FAR and DFARS provisions apply to your business.

 - Independent price determination